 \section{MMEDIT}

-In this section, we introduce \textbf{MMEdit}, a general-purpose audio editing framework capable of handling diverse editing tasks, which integrates an audio LLM for understanding and MMDiT~\cite{esser2024scaling} for high-quality audio generation.
+In this section, we introduce \textbf{MMEdit}, a general-purpose framework designed for instruction-following audio editing.
+Distinct from prior decoupled designs that rely on cross-attention to bridge modalities, MMEdit integrates an ALM to process instructions and audio jointly for deep alignment, combined with an MMDiT backbone~\cite{esser2024scaling} for high-fidelity generation.
+This design enables more precise cross-modal alignment, allowing the model to interpret instructions within the specific acoustic context.
 As illustrated in Fig.~\ref{fig:architecture}, MMEdit consists of three major components: a waveform variational autoencoder (VAE)~\cite{xu2025uniflow} for latent audio representation, an Audio Language Model (ALM)-based encoder for cross-modal understanding, and an MMDiT-based backbone that performs generation in the latent space.